DeepWiSe888/Octopus/README.md

 }
 ```
 <br />
-SiWa is another example of using Octopus's AI module to perform imaging and see into the wall.
+SiWa employs Octopus's AI module to perform imaging and see into the wall.
 It also shows how the Octopus's hardware is flexible and can be reconstructed in another form.

 [6] Tianyue Zheng, Zhe Chen, Jun Luo, Lin Ke, Chaoyang Zhao, and Yaowen Yang.2021.
 SiWa: See into Walls via Deep UWB Radar.
 In Proc. of the 27th ACM MobiCom.
 1–14.